Salton Sea: Earthquakes and tectonic setting

-Volcanism
+Satellite calibration

+The Salton Sea is used to calibrate sensors on imaging satellites such as Landsat.

+Heat and minerals

 Evidence of geothermal activity is visible.
 The Salton Buttes are volcanoes in the geothermal field of the same name.
 Mudpots and mud volcanoes are found on the eastern side of the Salton Sea, including the mobile Niland Geyser.

 The area is used for geothermal electricity generation, with plants located along the southeastern shore of the Salton Sea in Imperial County.